emilk/bon/README.md

 	};
 	Vertex vecs[1024];

-The straightforward way to encode this i to store each Vertex as a separate object, like such:
+The straightforward way to encode this is to store each Vertex as a separate object, like such:

 	“vecs” : LIST_BEGIN
 		OBJ_BEGIN